-- Taking a patient, long-term view helps people ride out the market’s ups and downs and take advantage of opportunities when they arise.
+- A patient, long-term view helps us stay the course during the market’s ups and downs and take advantage of opportunities when they arise.

 - Investing with a multi decade horizon aligns with investors focus on increasing their purchasing power over their lifetimes.